emcalc/emcalc.github.io/README.md

 ## 📦 Features

-- 🚀 Multi-mode support: interactive, CLI, and minimal
+- 🚀 Multi-mode support: interactive, Ultra, and minimal
 - 💡 Helpful tooltips and preset values
 - 🧪 Ideal for physics learning, projects, or curiosity
 - 🐧 Cross-platform (Tested on macOS, Linux, Windows)